 Job opportunities for Pharmacy Technicians include retail pharmacies, acute care facilities , long term care facilities, and pharmaceutical companies.

 All courses may be completed online with the exception of one hybrid course, HLT 105, the pharmacy lab simulation course, HLT 263, and the pharmacy clinical course, HLT 190.
 Effective July 01, 2022, completion of the complete Pharmacy Technician Career Studies Certificate is required for eligibility for certification testing (PTCB or ExCPT).
-Mountain Empire Community College’s Pharmacy Technician program is seeking accreditation with ASHP.
-The program is currently in candidate status.
-The pass rate on the Pharmacy Technician Certification Board Exam (PTCB) by Spring 2022 program graduates is 100.0%.
-MECC’s pharmacy technician program is fully approved by the Virginia Board of Pharmacy .
+Mountain Empire Community College’s Pharmacy Technician program is fully accredited with ASHP (American Society of Health-System Pharmacists).
+The pass rate on the Pharmacy Technician Certification Board Exam (PTCB) by 2022 program graduates is 100.0%.
+MECC’s pharmacy technician program is fully approved by the Virginia Board of Pharmacy.

 For Further Information, Contact: